 Action on Barriers

-To work with municipalities and citizens to identify and institute on-going and permanent solutions to address barriers to the participation of diverse women in local government as elected decision-makers, as staff, and as committee members; and
+- To work with municipalities and citizens to identify systemic barriers and recommend on-going and permanent solutions to increase the participation of diverse women in local government as elected officials, as municipal staff, and as committee members; and

-To enhance the understanding and awareness of the importance of using a “gender-based intersectional lens” to guide policies and actions, and to increase the use of such a lens throughout municipal departments and functions.
+- To enhance the understanding and awareness of the importance of using a gender-based intersectional lens to guide policies and actions, and to increase the use of this lens throughout municipal bodies.

 What do we mean by a “gender-based intersectional lens”?

 Developing policies and practices with a gender-based intersectional lens means identifying the different impacts policies and programs (or lack thereof) will have on different groups, recognizing that even within those groups not everyone’s experience will be the same.
-By using a gender-based intersectional lens, we will be better positioned to identify and explore the various barriers that impede women’s participation in local government, and to recommend concrete action to remove these systemic barriers for all women.
+By using a gender-based intersectional lens, we identified and explored the various barriers that impede women’s participation in local government, and recommended concrete action to remove these systemic barriers for all women.